kent-map/kent/20c/20c-makaula-white-biography/README.md

 By 1913, the Makaula-Whites were living at Rose Lawn, Minster, Ramsgate, a semi-detached property with about two acres and an orchard.[^ref20] The main crops in this area were wheat, barley, oats, hops and potatoes, with some fruit growing for the London market.
 In 1913, Albert advertised in the _Kent Messenger_ for "40 bushels of soot".[^ref21] The soil around Minster was loam, so soot was used by farmers to darken the soil so that it absorbed more heat from the sun.
 As a result the higher temperature of the soil would help bring the season forward a little.
 <br><br>
-It was whilst he was living at Minster that Albert became a member of the Minster Primitive Methodist Circuit, presiding over the circuit meeting in June 1914.[^ref22].
-The Primitive Methodists differed from the Wesleyan Methodists in that they allowed lay participation in the church.
-Later that year, Albert invited fellow African Dr Rubusana, who had been visiting England to interview the Colonial Secretary over the land question, to speak at a Brotherhood meeting in Minster, where they sung a duet in their native language.[^ref23]
+It was whilst he was living at Minster that Albert became a member of the Minster Primitive Methodist Circuit, presiding over the circuit meeting in June 1914.[^ref22] The Primitive Methodists differed from the Wesleyan Methodists in that they allowed lay participation in the church.
+Later that year, Albert invited fellow African Dr Rubusana, who had been visiting England to interview the Colonial Secretary over the land question, to speak at a Brotherhood meeting in Minster.
+Together they sung a duet in their native language.[^ref23]
 <br><br>
 During 1916-17, Makaula White contributed entertainment to concerts raising money for wounded soldiers and allowed the wounded soldiers to use his tennis court.[^ref24]
 <param ve-map center="Q9033431" zoom="15">